 It is most important for all undergraduate full-time and part-time aid recipients to realize that a complete withdrawal from all classes during a particular semester will place the student's financial aid in suspension.
 The student will automatically become ineligible for financial aid for the following semester.
-If a student is considering withdrawing from all courses, please visit the Student Financial Services Office before you do so.
+If a student is considering withdrawing from all courses, please visit the Student Financial Services Office.